pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 * AC's IT team had set up a pipeline of their Collection Data and Raw media to their DAMs
 * Custom Data Structures (but in JSON)
-* Didn’t need immediate updates
+* Did not need immediate updates
 * Low volume of updates
 * Wanted all the imagery **in** the CMS

 ^ We are lucky with most museums that we don't need instantanious/real-time updates.
 We were told low volume of updates
-I forget why, but all imagery inthe CMS
+I forget why, but all imagery in the CMS

 ^ We created more constraints as we worked through the process.